 In the above-mentioned scripture, we are urged to find ways to work THROUGH our problems and BEYOND them.
 That’s all a part of being a marital team.
 That is what we become when we “leave and cleave” (as we’re Biblically told to do) after the wedding.

-Growing Together
+Growing Together Despite Problems

 “The point is that each tries to surrender as much as it is possible for the sake of the other.
 This is so that the love between them may be honored and built up in every way.”

 We’re told in God’s word in Philippians 2:3-4, “Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
 Each of you should look not only to your own interests, but also to the interests of others.”
-And then we’re told that our “attitude should be the same of Christ Jesus.”
+And then we’re told that our “attitude should be the same of Christ Jesus.

-A Mission of Our Marriage
+Mission of Marriage Concerning Problems

 Whenever you and your spouse have problems, make it your MISSION to find ways to work them out together.
 This is for the betterment of your marriage.
 But it also reveals and reflects the heart of Christ, as a result.